gauravknitt-hue/Medical-Insurance-Cost-Prediction-using-Machine-Learning/README.md

 ## Project Overview

-This is **Project 11** from the Machine Learning Project Series by Siddhardhan.
 The goal of this project is to build and evaluate a Machine Learning model to **predict an individual's medical insurance charges** based on personal and demographic features.

 ---